UN-OCHA/common_design/components/cd-banner/README.md

 - image

-Use with cd-caption component for image caption.
+Use with cd-caption component for image caption and/or image credits.

 Use with cd-bleed component for full viewport width option